CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     `bionic`: an item gained by dissecting the creature. not restricted to CBMs.
     `bionic_group`: an item group that will give an item by dissecting a creature. not restricted to groups containing CBMs.

 `flags` value should be an array of strings.
-It's the flags that will be added to the items of that entry upon harvesting.
+These flags will be added to the items of that entry upon harvesting.

 `faults` value should be an array of `fault_id` strings.
-It's the faults that will be added to the items of that entry upon harvesting.
+These faults will be added to the items of that entry upon harvesting.

 For every `type` other then `bionic` and `bionic_group` following entries scale the results:
     `base_num` value should be an array with two elements in which the first defines the minimum number of the corresponding item produced and the second defines the maximum number.